-- Maintain as normal a routine as possible, but expect that children may have a harder time with homework and chores.
+- Maintain a normal routine but expect that children may have a harder time with homework and chores.
 You may need to give them extra attention at bedtime.

-- Spend more time than normal with children, and tell them that you love them.
+- Spend more time with children.
+Tell them that you love them.
 Give them plenty of physical contact.

-- Limit your children’s television viewing of the public tragedy or natural disaster.
+- Limit TV viewing of the public tragedy or natural disaster.

 - Encourage children to spend time with friends and attend school.
 The social interaction will help.

 - Let the school counselor know if your child is experiencing stress.
 The school can provide additional emotional resources.

 - Focus on stories of hope and strength.
 How were people helped?
 Did anything good happen?

 - Allow children opportunities to think hopeful thoughts for the victims.
 They could write letters, poems, draw pictures or pray for the victims.